York Region maintains all Regional roads. To learn more about road operations in York Region, please select one of the services below.

 NOTE: Please ensure that children and pets are kept away from the machinery for safety reasons.
 Personal property should be kept away from the road to avoid damage.

-Microsurfacing is a common and cost-effective road maintenance treatment designed to treat roads with minor defects and can extend the life of a road up to 8 years.
+Microsurfacing is a common and cost-effective road maintenance treatment designed to treat roads with minor defects and can extend the life of a road up to eight years.

 Most line and surface markings on the road are applied by York Region staff.
 Surface markings are generally applied from May to October.
 Line painting is done at least once a year.
 Regional roads are prioritized for line painting based on factors including safety, highest traffic volumes and traffic speeds.